marionebl/led-canvas-fonts/README.md

 led-canvas-fonts
 ================

-Example LED class to be used with https://github.com/marionebl/led-canvas.
+Example LED fonts to be used with https://github.com/marionebl/led-canvas.